-Built at the turn of the twentieth century, the once abandoned Tranquille Sanatorium looms at the edge of the Kamloops border.
+Built at the turn of the twentieth century, the once-abandoned Tranquille Sanatorium looms at the edge of the Kamloops border.

-According to the Kamloops Museum and Archives, the sanatorium was originally built in 1907 to treat patients with tuberculosis, and continued to to so until 1958.
+According to the Kamloops Museum and Archives, the sanatorium was originally built in 1907 to treat patients with tuberculosis, and continued to do so until 1958.
 Following this, "the sanatorium facilities were transferred to the Mental Health Services Branch of the B.C. provincial government and the site was used as an institution for the mentally disabled."
 Afterwards, the institution permanently closed in 1983.

 Empty for decades, people have reported feeling a penetrating eeriness when they visit the site.
 There are multiple buildings at the site and even mysterious tunnels that connect many of them underground.